yiuyiu/complete-into-react-v4/note.md

    1. test modules that will live on for a long time e.g. API
    2. essential core code
    3. bug fixed
+   4. test some modules when someone change it they can get the warning that you can't change it because someone depend it.

 ## css in js